hubtype/botonic/docs/docs/getting-started.md

 3. Copy the development server URL (generally [http://localhost:8080/](http://localhost:8080/)) and paste it in your browser.
 4. Try chatting with your bot!

-**Note**: If you started with the "blank" example, the bot answers with "I don't understand you".
+**Note**: If you started with the "blank" template, the bot answers with "I don't understand you".

 ## Step 4 – Deploy Your Bot